junxit/us-congress-bills-112/metadata.md

 - 2012-02-27 — Placed on the House Calendar, Calendar No. 114.
 - 2012-02-27 — The House Committee on Rules reported an original measure, H. Rept.
 112-404, by Ms. Foxx.
 - 2012-02-27 — The House Committee on Rules reported an original measure, H. Rept.
 112-404, by Ms. Foxx.
+- 2012-02-28 — Considered as privileged matter. (consideration: CR H976-980)
+- 2012-02-28 — DEBATE - The House proceeded with one hour of debate on H. Res.
+563.
+- 2012-02-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-02-28 — On agreeing to the resolution Agreed to by the Yeas and Nays: 244 - 171 (Roll no. 74). (text: CR H976-977)
+- 2012-02-28 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 244 - 171 (Roll no. 74).(text: CR H976-977)
+- 2012-02-28 — The previous question was ordered without objection. (consideration: CR H980)